 The Takapuna North Community Trust supports community development from Hauraki corner to Sunnynook.
 Our mission is to ensure all members of our community love where they live.

-Sarah Thorne is our wonderful Takapuna North Community Coordinator.
-She provides community development services on a local level from Hauraki Corner to Sunnynook, east of State Highway 1.
-There are two community coordinators providing services to the community in the Devonport-Takapuna Local Board area.
+The Trust provides community development services on a local level from Hauraki Corner to Sunnynook, east of State Highway 1.
+There are two community trusts providing services to the community in the Devonport-Takapuna Local Board area.
 The Devonport Community Coordinator and Devonport Peninsula Trust support the area south of Hauraki.

 How can we help?